What is a glomus jugulare tumour?

 Glomus jugulare tumours are exceedingly rare but entirely benign tumours that arise within the bone of the base of the skull.
 They occur from very specialised cells in the wall of the jugular vein which drains blood from the brain.
-These are modified nerve cells (paragangliar cells) and as a result, a glomus jugulare tumour is also known as a paraganglioma.
-Even more rarely, they can be part of a genetic condition or people can have multiple paraganglioma tumours elsewhere in their body including in their neck or adrenal glands.
+These are modified nerve cells (paraganglia cells) and as a result, a glomus jugulare tumour is also known as a paraganglioma.
+Even more rarely, they can be part of a genetic condition where people can have multiple paraganglioma tumours elsewhere in their body including in their neck or adrenal glands.

 The symptoms that arise from a glomus jugulare tumour relate to their position deep within the skull base.
 The nearest structure to them is the inner ear and as a consequence, the most common presenting symptom is hearing related, either pulsatile tinnitus (noise within the ear corresponding with the heartbeat) or hearing loss.
 As they enlarge, they can also have an impact on the nerves for voice and swallowing and occasionally people can present with voice hoarseness and swallowing difficulties.